 So how DOES a salesperson sell an insight?

-As someone who is passionate about helping professional B2B salespeople and leaders to become more effective and up the ante in a time where the whole sales landscape has changed, I have listened intently to professionals in that space, digested the most up to date theories and tested the market by conversing with buyers and sales professionals alike, there appears to be three key areas that determine a higher level of success for salespeople.
+As someone who is passionate about helping professional B2B salespeople and leaders to become more effective and up the ante in a time where the whole sales landscape has changed, I have ed intently to professionals in that space, digested the most up to date theories and tested the market by conversing with buyers and sales professionals alike, there appears to be three key areas that determine a higher level of success for salespeople.

 The Sales Triad, the model I have shared previously, consists of the following three keys:

 Personal Leadership that we see interwoven in many messages and is critical for a sales approach that is strong and is led with conviction.

 Thought Leadership where the insight selling philosophy shows its value driven face and where all strong sales conversations focus and